Multimodality Across Epistemologies In Second Language Research

 Multimodality Across Epistemologies In Second Language Research written by Amanda Brown and has been published by Taylor & Francis this book supported file pdf, txt, epub, kindle and other format this book has been release on 2024-04-01 with Language Arts & Disciplines categories.

 This collection highlights diverse epistemological perspectives in original research on the important role of multimodality in second language contexts.
 The volume explores a wide range of theoretical and methodological traditions toward foregrounding the notion that bodily action is not merely an add-on to the modality of talk but an integral part of second language teaching, learning, and interaction.
 Following an introductory chapter, 18 empirical chapters feature either classroom or non-classroom research, which shed light on different dimensions of multimodality in second language contexts, including learning reflected in gesture, learning gesture across languages, the role of bodily action in language teaching, and the role of movement in configuring space for effective communication.
 Each empirical chapter follows a consistent structure detailing the research focus, the background to each study, methodology, and findings.
 A concluding synthesis chapter braids the insights of these chapters, drawing parallels across different methods, and pointing toward crosscutting areas for future research.
 This book will be of interest to students and scholars in applied linguistics, multilingualism, bilingualism, gesture studies, cognitive science, and psychology.
-Chapter 10 of this book is available for free in PDF format as Open Access at www.taylorfrancis.com.
-It has been made available under a Creative Commons Attribution-NonCommercial-ShareAlike (CC-BY-NC-SA) 4.0 International license.
+Chapters 10 and 11 of this book are available for free in PDF format as Open Access at www.taylorfrancis.com.
+They has been made available under a Creative Commons Attribution-NonCommercial-ShareAlike (CC-BY-NC-SA) 4.0 International license.

 DOWNLOAD